TellurianEmpire/Domaine/README.md

 We currently only have a population of Ten as of the Census of 2024.

 ## How can you move to Our Country?
-You must email "Immigration@TellurianEmpire.wiki" to get more information.
+You must email "Immigration@TellurianEmpire.wiki" or visit Https://TellurianEmpire.wiki/Services/Immigration/ to get more information.